 Admission September 2019

-If you missed our Open Days but would like to come and look around East Farleigh, please call us to book on 01622 726364.
+If you cannot make our Open Days but would like to come and look around East Farleigh, please call us to book on 01622 726364.

 Primary school places